Psijic/python-server/README.md

 ### Setup
 You need to have [FFmpeg](https://www.ffmpeg.org) binary installed.
-Python script makes a video storage directory `$UPLOAD_FOLDER` if it doesn't exist.
+Python script makes a video storage directories if they don't exist.
 Also, the videos.db database will be generated.
 If there are problems with it, run database.py first.

 ### Running